unisaurus-rex/stacked/README.md

 4) The constructor function returns a function that takes two parameters: a selection and data

 #### Data Structure
-Data should consist of an object and an array within an array.
-The object should have key value pairs that map to every segment of the stacked chart.
-A key value pair should be added that consists of the total of all the other data.
+Data should consist of an array of objects.
+The object should have key value pairs that map to every rect of the stacked chart.
+A key value pair should be added that consists of the total of all the object data.
 The data object should also have a columns attribute that consists of all the keys (excluding the "total" key value pair).
 The total is used to determine the domain of the scales.

 Example Data Structure:
 ```